Squid Game subtitles 'change meaning' of Netflix show

 "[It] seems so small, but it's the entire character's purpose of being in the show."

+Fans commenting on Youngmi's thread have questioned Netflix's translation strategy, and others have pointed out that less accurate captions make it difficult for those trying to learn a new language.

-Several people have pointed out that Youngmi's comments are about the closed-caption subtitles rather than the English language subtitles.
+Youngmi's initial comments were about the closed-caption subtitles rather than the English language subtitles.

 Closed captions are for people who are hard of hearing and include audio descriptions and sound effects, as well as speech.
 They're often automatically generated.